 The learning outcomes are based on the international guidelines; they are published in the College website.
-The study programme is based on several documents by the Lithuanian government and the Lithuanian railways about long-term-strategies of the transport and railway systems in Lithuania as it was also evident and presented during the on site visit.
+The study programme is based on several documents by the Lithuanian government and the Lithuanian railways about long-term-strategies of the transport and railway systems in Lithuania (§§ 22, 25).

 The College states that part of the learning outcomes may be adjusted due to "rapid change of railway traffic management systems, their maintenance and exploitation technologies" (§31).
 It should be more specific about the relevant aspects of the rapid change mentioned and which learning outcomes may be affected.
-For instance, there is no strategy for the case of a change in the environment concerning the main employer, the Lithuanian State Railways.
-Secondly, according to the open-access policy of the EU, a national strategy worked out by a National Railway soon will be a thing of the past.
+For instance, there is no strategy for the case of a change in the environment concerning the main employer, the Lithuanian State Railways (§§27-29).
+Secondly, according to the open-access policy of the EU, a national strategy worked out by a National Railway will soon be a thing of the past.
 There may still be a national rail network, but there will be more than one player in other railway services in the future.
 The College does not have a strategy for this yet.
 There is some case for the development of an independent assessment method by the College itself.

-Between 88 and 99 per cent of each year's graduates have found employment (§115), which is a good achievement, fostered also by the Career Centre (§109).
+At least 95 per cent of each year's graduates of the precursor of the Rolling Stock Maintenance course, the "Rolling Stock Exploitation and Repair" course, have found employment (§119), which is a good achievement, fostered also by the Career Centre (§109).
 It can thus be said that the programme fulfils the needs of the labour market.
-As stated during the visit the main employee is Lithuanian State Railways and big portion of students are also already working in this company and college provides upscaling of qualification.

-The programme also leads to the qualification for higher research at universities if a bridging course jointly developed with Vilnius Technical University is attended.
-The expert team appreciate this co-operation between a college and a university in related programmes as a valuable achievement.
+The programme also leads to the qualification for higher research at universities if a bridging course jointly developed with Vilnius Gediminas Technical University is attended.
+The peers appreciate this co-operation between a college and a university in related programmes as a valuable achievement.